 We are not an insurance company, and therefore we do not underwrite insurable risks for our own account.

 The Merger with Towers Watson that closed on January 4, 2016 affects the comparability between 2015 and the later periods presented.
-See Note 3 to these Consolidated Financial Statements for additional information.
+See Note 3 - Merger, Acquisitions and Divestitures for additional information.